 Bring the outdoors in – the magic of an outdoor room!

-Not that you don’t already have enough outdoor patio ideas to keep you occupied…here’s one more.
+Not that you don’t already have enough outdoor patio ideas to keep you occupied – but here’s one more.

 “In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension.” -arborday.org

 An outdoor room surely makes getting that exposure easy.
-Plus, it dramatically extends the gardening season.
 It can take the form of a private sanctuary, or it can become the perfect party space.
 The possibilities are endless.

-The protection of an outdoor room can also do double duty as a haven for potted plants during our winters if not properly sheltered.
-So, for an unabashed “hort-head”, a built-in patio also offers much needed protection for my treasured investment.
+The protection of an outdoor room can also do double duty as a haven for potted plants during our winters.
+So, for an unabashed “hort-head”, a built-in patio also offers much-needed protection for a treasured plant.

-Redoing your outdoor areas, whether you are starting from scratch, updating parts of an existing landscape or completely renovating your current landscaping, can be a lengthy and expensive process.
-Phased landscape design and installation can help you adjust your time, labor, and budget to create your dream affordable landscaping project in easy-to-manage steps.
+Whether you are starting from scratch, updating parts of an existing landscape or completely renovating your current landscaping, redoing your outdoor areas can be a lengthy and expensive process.
+Phased landscape design and installation can help you adjust your time, labor, and budget to create your dream landscaping project in easy-to-manage steps.

 Creating a master plan is a critical first step in phased affordable landscaping installation.
 A master plan is necessary to keep the end result in mind, and that plan can be adjusted as needed throughout the different phases.
 When the full project can be envisioned, it is also easier to plan the order of phases to be installed with the greatest efficiency so there is less disruption to established parts of the yard or garden when a new phase is begun.